-I should note here that there is no such thing as a "sealed record," or an "expunged record" as far as the military is concerned.
-The recruiting services have access to law enforcement and FBI investigative records, which -- quite often will list arrests in these categories.
+It's important to note that there is no such thing as a "sealed record," or an "expunged record" as far as the military is concerned.
+The recruiting services have access to law enforcement and FBI investigative records, which quite often will list arrests in these categories.

 Conviction.
 The act of finding a person guilty of a crime, offense or other violation of law by a court or competent jurisdiction or other authorized adjudicative authority.
 This includes fines and forfeiture of bond in lieu of trial.